 Learning Units: 4 LU (4 hours)

-Learning Objective 1: Upon completion of this course, the student will have a better grasp of the complex trade-offs required when designing security into a building.
+- Upon completion of this course, the student will have a better grasp of the complex trade-offs required when designing security in a building.